Styles of Kung Fu in this course

 Does style even matter?

 Some people say it doesn’t matter what style someone does – it’s all about the quality of the martial artist, not his style.
 Some people say all styles are as good as each other – all can be good or bad depending on the teacher.
 People who say this, generally haven’t experienced the best and the worst of what’s out there.
 As someone who has, I can assure you, some styles will waste years of your life, even teaching you bad habits that take years to shed and make you a worse fighter than before you ever started.
-Other styles can have you doing cool things that you never imaged were possible, within just a few lessons, even in a below average school of that style.
+Other styles can have you doing cool things that you never imagined were possible, within just a few lessons, even in a below average school of that style.
 Indeed, there is a HUGE difference between the best and worst styles out there.
-The recommendations on this page should point you in a very fruitful direction, but bear in mind, the quality of your teacher and the level of your own commitment are also massive factors in determining your rate of progression.
+So the recommendations on this page should point you in a very fruitful direction, but bear in mind, the quality of your teacher and the level of your own commitment are also massive factors in determining your rate of progression.
 Plus, people sometimes do one style and call it another, so don’t be too quick to jump to conclusions upon hearing the name of someone’s style.

 Let’s get started